pingidentity/terraform-provider-pingdirectory/README.md

 /Users/<Username>/go/bin
 ```

-If the GOBIN go environment variable is not set, use the default path, /Users/<Username>/go/bin.
-Create a `~/.terraformrc` file with the following contentes.
-Change the <PATH> value to the value returned from `go env GOBIN`.
+If the GOBIN go environment variable is not set, use the default path, /Users/\<Username\>/go/bin.
+Create a `~/.terraformrc` file with the following contents.
+Change the \<PATH\> value to the value returned from `go env GOBIN`.

 ```
 provider_installation {